ASdata1/ASdata1/README.md

 ---

-\textit{Thanks for visiting — feel free to explore my projects.}
+{Thanks for visiting — feel free to explore my projects.}